JamesAdeleye/CoffeeBussiness/README.md

 # CoffeeBussiness
 This is a webpage created for a coffee shop.
 If you want to see the live webpage download and run the code in visual studio code.
 NOTE: The code is adapted from my tutor on YouTube.
 However, I am going to make it dynamic by adding JavaScript to take customer order.
 This is ongoing.
+Download all the files including the 'images' folder unzip it and put everthing in a singular folder "CoffeeBussiness".